cosmos/interchain-security/docs/docs/adrs/adr-018-fault-resolutions.md

 This ADR proposes a *fault resolution* mechanism, which is a type of governance proposal that can be used to vote on the slashing of validators that misbehave on Opt-in consumer chains (see [fault resolutions](https://forum.cosmos.network/t/preventing-intersubjective-faults-in-ics/14103#fault-resolutions-3) in "Preventing Intersubjective faults in ICS").

-In what follows, we describe the implementation of a fault resolution mechanism that handles incorrect executions on consumer chains, as a first iteration.
+In what follows, we describe the implementation of a fault resolution mechanism for any intersubjective fault.
+Note that in this first iteration, only incorrect executions are defined (see [Incorrect Executions](https://forum.cosmos.network/t/preventing-intersubjective-faults-in-ics/14103#incorrect-execution-fault-definition-5) in "Preventing Intersubjective faults in ICS").

 ## Decision